dada325/RecSys/readme.md

   - `Return History`

 #### 2. Item Data:
 Details about the products or services to understand their attributes and categories.

 - **Basic Information**:
   - `Item ID`
   - `Name/Title`
   - `Description`
   - `Price`
+  - `Image`

 - **Categorical Information**:
   - `Category`